 - The purpose is application, analysis, evaluation, or creation of knowledge related to the field of exercise science. - Is completed in the student's last semester. - May consist of practical experience (e.g., internship) at a cardiac rehabilitation clinic, sports team, or wellness/fitness center. - Students must produce a written product.
-Examples include: - Original research article - Systematic literature review

-- Abstract and poster presented at a conference - Paper applying concepts from a practical or clinical experience - Great option for students who want to work as a strength and conditioning coach, exercise physiologist, or cardiac rehabilitation specialist.
+Examples include: - Original research article - Systematic literature review (including introduction, methods, results, discussion) - Abstract and poster presented at a conference during semester of project work - o Paper applying concepts from a practical or clinical experience - Great option for students who want to work as a strength and conditioning coach, exercise physiologist, or cardiac rehabilitation specialist.